rhaiscript/book/src/rust/getters-setters.md

 }

 impl TestStruct {
-    // Remember &mut must be used even for getters fn get_field(&mut self) -> String {
+    // Remember &mut must be used even for getters. fn get_field(&mut self) -> String {
-        self.field.clone()
+        // Property getters are assumed to be PURE, meaning they are
+        // not supposed to mutate any data. self.field.clone()
     }